Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 solver](https://www.grubiks.com/solvers/rubiks-cube-3x3x3/), put manually all the colors, clicked on solve, and the site instantly found a solution in 22 moves.
-So I noted manually every move, which face was supposed to move and wrote a script that mapped the moves back to the expected output of the program.
+So I noted manually every move, which face was supposed to move and wrote a script that mapped the moves back to the expected input of the program.

 In the script `('g', 2)` means rotate the green face 2 times, `('o', 3)` means rotate the orange face 3 times counter-clock wise ...